 Paper wasps (Polistes spp.) are “an elongate, narrow, slow-flying and bumbling darker wasp with long spindly legs and dominant body colours of black, brown and amber; nests above ground in unprotected paper combs suspended in a sheltered location on the underside of a rock or a tree cavity and especially under the eaves of buildings; never surrounds the comb with a paper envelope.”

-At the FWG, we’ve seen two species of paper wasp: Polistes fuscatus (below left) built a number of the typical umbrella-shaped nests in our garden shed this year (bottom left); P. dominula (below right) took up residence in the sign marking the beginning of the Bill Holland Trail.
+At the FWG, we’ve seen two species of paper wasp: Northern Paper Wasp (Polistes fuscatus (below left) built a number of the typical umbrella-shaped nests in our garden shed this year (bottom left); European Paper Wasp (P. dominula) (below right) took up residence in the sign marking the beginning of the Bill Holland Trail.
 In September, we found one small P. dominula nest in the shed (bottom right).

 Adding to the confusion is a yellowjacket lookalike called the German Yellowjacket (Vespula germanica), which became established in Canada only in the 1960s (Barr and Barr 1981).
 It is more inclined to nest in cities and suburbs, and will use the inside walls of buildings, attics, and even the “joist space between a floor and the ceiling below.”
 It remains “active in the fall much longer than most North American yellowjackets” and is considered somewhat more aggressive.
 If you have to have a wasp nest removed, you should call in a professional.